Academic Writing Coaching

 Open to undergraduate and postgraduates throughout the world

 It is a sixteen-week module with 15 hours of instruction each month.
-This course is designed for university students (preferably those in the first and seconds years of study, as this would enable us to coach you from the beginning), both undergraduate and postgraduate, to identify their writing strengths and weaknesses, expose them to various academic writing requirements, improve their academic writing skills, and assiting them to qualify for high impact journal publication and write an effective thesis.
+This course is designed for university students (preferably those in the first and second years of study, as this, would enable us to coach you from the beginning), both undergraduate and postgraduate, to identify their writing strengths and weaknesses, expose them to various academic writing requirements, improve their academic writing skills, and assisting them to qualify for high impact journal publication and write an effective thesis.

 • To assist students in writing concise sentences.